DisDisturbed/AES_Peripheral/README.md

 ### 1. Generating Round Keys
 Since the hardware lacks an on-the-fly key expansion unit to save area, you must pre-calculate the round keys.
-This site is good to have https://legacy.cryptool.org/en/cto/aes-step-by-step
+* For verification, this site is useful: [Cryptool AES Step-by-Step](https://legacy.cryptool.org/en/cto/aes-step-by-step)

 ### 2. Software Driver (C Code)
 To use the peripheral from the Hornet Core, use the provided `AES_code.c` and `AES_H.h`.